Author: Serhii Rybalko, TechLead

 There are some frequent algorithms where we need to highlight some important details of an image by fine-tuning the triggering threshold.
 We use this technique quite often in our work.

-This option is needed to make an initially sharp image smoother.
+This option is needed to smooth an initially sharp image.
 But it cannot convert a blurred picture into a clear one — other algorithms can help you do that.

 6. Drawing rectangles and lines on images.